Black Lives Matter Protests Haven't Led To A Spike In COVID-19 Cases, Study Says

-Amid weeks of racial justice protests throughout the US and the UK, many have wondered whether the gatherings might end up being coronavirus super-spreader events.
+Amid weeks of racial justice protests throughout the U.S., many have wondered whether the gatherings might end up being coronavirus super-spreader events.
 Now, science finally has an answer.

 Advertisement